Your uploads encrypted in your browser Open source

 What you shareOne self-contained HTML fileA whole site / folder of files

-AccountNoneUnclaimed drops are temporary; keeping one needs an account
+AccountNone, everAnonymous drops are temporary; keeping one needs an account

 FAQ

-Is a Netlify Drop site private?
+Can I password-protect a Netlify Drop site for free?